This is event is available for participation on an ongoing basis

-There is a good basis for a Kenya National SpatialData Infrastructure
+There is a good basis for a national spatialdata infrastructure in Kenya;

-There is a number of strong early warning systems using geospatial data, especially drought and floods in specific areas
+There are a number of strong early warning systems using geospatial data, especially data about droughts and floods in specific areas;

-A National Spatial Data Infrastructure is an important step to increase the generation and use of spatial data
+A national spatial data infrastructure is an important step towards increasing the generation and use of spatial data;

-Focal points and role of institutions in the use of international mechanisms (International Charter, Copernicus GIO Emergency Management Service) for acquiring Earth Observation data/products should be clarified in order to access these resources
+Focal points and the role of institutions in the use of international mechanisms (International Charter on Space and Major Disasters and the Copernicus Emergency Management Service) for acquiring Earth observation data and products should be clarified in order to access these resources;

-Ensure adequate management of data and metadata within relevant institutions
+Adequate management of data and metadata within the relevant institutions should be ensured;

-Institutions that need to strengthen their capacities could take advantage of knowledge in local universities and public institutions
+Institutions that need to strengthen their capacities could take advantage of the knowledge available at local universities and public institutions;

 The 5th International Conference of Crisis Mappers (ICCM) took place from 18 to 22 November 2013 in Nairobi, Kenya bringing together practitioners, scholars, software developers and policymakers at the cutting edge of crisis mapping and humanitarian technology.